Inpatient and outpatient brain injury rehabilitation

-Bryn Mawr Rehab Hospital was one of the first facilities in the country to offer traumatic and non-traumatic brain injury rehabilitation, and has remained a leader in the field for more than 30 years.
+Bryn Mawr Rehab Hospital was one of the first facilities in the country to offer traumatic and nontraumatic brain injury rehabilitation and has remained one of the best rehabilitation hospitals for brain injury in the Philadelphia region for more than 30 years.
 Our brain injury program is the most comprehensive in the region and is a center of excellence.
 The program is fully accredited by The Joint Commission (TJC) and the Commission on Accreditation of Rehabilitation Facilities (CARF).

-Our patients receive specialized treatment plans based on their individual needs and the severity of their conditions.
-Some of our brain injury patients come to us with extremely severe brain injuries but through our protocol of three hours of intensive therapy a minimum of five out of seven days, and our creative approach which includes tailoring therapies around what motivates each patient most, many patients leave with remarkable recoveries.
+We create specialized treatment plans based on individual patient need and severity of condition.
+Some of our patients come to us with extremely severe brain injuries but through our protocol of three hours of intensive therapy a minimum of five out of seven days—not to mention our creative approach which includes tailoring therapies around what motivates each patient most—many patients leave with remarkable recoveries.

 For example, since restoring balance is a critical skill to relearn, we sometimes recommend equestrian therapy to develop core strength and improve stability.
 As skills improve, the therapies increase in complexity.

 We also use technology with our patients, to help them regain the physical and mental skills they had prior to the brain injury.
 These technologies include:

 - The Bioness Vector and Bioness L300